dabit3/aws-appsync-react-workshop/README.md

 ## Adding Authorization to the GraphQL API

-Next we need to change the AppSync API to now use the newly created Cognito Authentication service as the authentication type.
+Next we need to update the AppSync API to now use the newly created Cognito Authentication service as the authentication type.

 To do so, we'll reconfigure the API: